wirshingh/getorganelle-hydra-loop/README.md

 # Set sample directory path to trimmed reads
 SAMPLEDIR_TRM="path to trimmed reads directory"

 # Set sample directory path to the base project directory.
-This is where the results will be.
+This is where the results will go.
-SAMPLEDIR_BASE="path to base project directory, where the job file is."
+SAMPLEDIR_BASE="path to base project directory"

 # Make a results directory
 mkdir -p ${SAMPLEDIR_BASE}/getorganelle_All_results/